 5.3.6.1 Fold carefully the free edges of the specimen down the outer lower side of the agar plate and carefully place the agar plate inside a sterilized large Petri dish and cover it with a lid.
 Finally put all the Petri dish assemblies in an incubator at 30 °C ± 2 °C and 100 percent relative humidity.
-The control specimens are incubated for 10 days, whereas test specimens, leached and unleached are incubated for 21 days.
-After incubation is complete remove the specimens, wash them gently to free them from agar, and dry them in air (see Note).
+The control specimens are incubated for 10 days, whereas test specimens leached and unleached are incubated for 21 days.
+After incubation is complete, remove the specimens, wash them gently to free them from agar and dry them in air (see Note).
 Condition each specimen to moisture equilibrium in the standard atmosphere and determine the breaking load of each specimen by the method prescribed in IS 1969 (Part 1).
 Find the average of all the values.

-NOTE — Exposure of test specimens after washing to methyl alcohol fumes in a desiccator for 2 to 4 h before drying is desirable.
+NOTE — Exposure of test specimens after washing to methyl alcohol fumes in a desiccator for 2 h to 4 h before drying is desirable.

 5.3.7 Draw 6 specimens from the leached test sample (see 4.8) and test them in the manner prescribed in 5.3.6.